SenseLogic/PENDOWN/README.md

 {{^@2.5,$00f,#eee,black_outline\ a big blue text with a light gray background and a black outline }}
 ```

-Several types of modifiers are supported :
+These modifiers can be of many different kinds :

 *   Id : `?menu`
 *   Class : `bold`
 *   Property : `border-style=dotted`